WHAT TO DO

 2. If you collect any evidence from the scene of the rape (crime), do NOT put it in a plastic bag.
 Rather wrap it in newspaper.

-3. Go to the nearest Thuthuzela Care Centre (TCC).
-These are located at:
+3. Go to your nearest Thuthuzela Care Centre (TCC).
+You can contact 0800428428 to find the nearest TCC to you.
+In KZN, these are located at:

-4. You will be seen by trained forensic staff (nurse or doctor), who will examine you and collect DNA evidence for the police to find and prosecute the offender.
+4. You will be seen by trained forensic staff (a nurse or doctor), who will examine you and collect DNA evidence for the police to find and prosecute the offender.

 5. Your DNA evidence will be put in a rape kit.
 The rape kit is sealed with a bar code (if it does not get sealed with a bar code it cannot be used as evidence).